Puppet-Finland/puppet-ipa/REFERENCE.md

 ### <a name="easy_ipa--install--client--debian"></a>`easy_ipa::install::client::debian`

-== Class: easy_ipa::install::client::debian

-Ensure that home directories get created on Debian and Ubuntu clients.
 This code is needed as the --mkhomedir parameter passed to ipa-client-install does not configure PAM even though it does install the required packages.

 Currently Ubuntu 14.04/16.04 and Debian 8/9 are supported.

 ### <a name="easy_ipa--install--client--manual"></a>`easy_ipa::install::client::manual`

-== Class: easy_ipa::install::client::manual

-"Manual" configuration of hosts which don't have the freeipa-client package
+"Manual" configuration of hosts which don't have the freeipa-client package.

 ### <a name="easy_ipa--install--server"></a>`easy_ipa::install::server`